tonnoz/tonnoz.github.io/source/_posts/blog.md

 ---

 There are 3 categories of software engineers:
-1) Who blogged in the past but no longer blogs
+1) Who blogged in the past but no longer does
 2) Who is currently blogging
 3) Who haven't started yet but thought about it once or more
 <!-- more -->
-I am in category 1) but also 3) since I once had a blog but it was more about testing out blogging frameworks and PaaS rather than focusing on good contents.
+I fall in category 1) but also 3) since I once had a blog but it was more about testing out blogging frameworks and PaaS rather than focusing on good contents.

 ### Why should you start blogging about tech?